-A Holistic Approach Complements Evidence-Based Strategies
+A Holistic Approach Compliments Evidence-Based Strategies

 We know that when treating addiction, certain strategies have higher success rates.
 Detox, for example, requires medical care.
-While many regard individual, group therapy, and the 12-Step program as key elements to recovery, it’s important to understand that these strategies are evidence-based approaches.
+While many regard individual, group therapy, and the 12-Step program as key elements of recovery, it’s important to understand that these strategies are evidence-based approaches.